 Developing Equity-Centered Leadership in Education

 Jen holds a Bachelor’s degree in Elementary Education from Ohio University as well as a Master’s and Doctoral degree in Educational Leadership from the University of North Carolina at Chapel Hill.
-Jen currently lives in Chapel Hill, North Carolina with her partner (Dara), teenage daughter (Lily), and multiple pets.
-When she is not coaching or facilitating professional development, Jen enjoys cheering for Lily at rock climbing events, running and walking on local trails, reading nonfiction, listening to music, and spending time at the lake in her kayak.
+She currently lives in Chapel Hill, North Carolina with her partner, teenage daughter, and multiple pets.
+When she’s not working, Jen can be found reading, listening to podcasts, soaking up sun at the beach, hiking local trails, and cheering on her daughter at local and national rock climbing competitions.

 Our Mission in Education